The complete guide to offering employee benefits in Germany

 Healthcare benefits

-German law has made health insurance mandatory for people who live and work in Germany, most of whom are covered under a public health insurance plan.
-If they make more than 64,350 EUR a year, workers can opt out of the public plans and instead select a private health insurance policy.
+German law requires health insurance for residents and workers.
+Most are covered under a public health insurance plan.
+However, if they make more than 64,350 EUR a year, workers can opt out of the public plans and select a private health insurance policy.

 In both cases, employers are legally required to contribute to health insurance premiums.